 When you decide on your business exit plan, you'll need to follow these steps:

 If you're considering business exit planning, you should speak with a professional financial advisor with expertise in business exit planning.
 They will understand your concerns and queries and make the process effortless for you.

 Planning to leave your business is much easier if you have a business exit plan.
-At Moffatt Financial Services, we have exit planning advisors who'll help you every step of the way.
+At Moffatt Financial Strategies, we have certified exit planning advisors who'll help you every step of the way.